 Hip resurfacing is typically recommended for younger patients with strong bones.
 Patients under the age of 65, those who actively participate in athletic activities, and those who have good bone quality, benefit the most from hip resurfacing.
 Men and women can both benefit from hip resurfacing.
 Typically women are just as good a candidate for hip resurfacing as men.

 Based on a comprehensive evaluation of the joint damage, Dr. Pritchett will determine the best treatment option to help each patient return to their daily activities as soon as possible.

 Hip resurfacing techniques allow Dr. Pritchett to preserve as much of the bone of the joint as possible, by reshaping (instead of removing) the head of the femur.
 The benefits of hip resurfacing compared to traditional total hip replacement include:

 - A more natural fit of the joint components post-op

 - Reduced risk of dislocation due to a more natural size implant

 - Greater range of motion, stability, strength, and a more natural walking pattern post-op

 - Quicker return to an active lifestyle

-To ensure a proper post surgery recovery, patients will typically be required to stay at the hospital for just a day or two.
+To ensure a proper post-surgery recovery, patients will typically be required carefully observe all postoperative instructions.
+Hip Resurfacing is performed as an outpatient (surgery and discharge on the same day) basis.
 Patients are able to start putting weight on their leg right away, but will often require the assistance of crutches or a cane for a week or so as they regain their balance.

 Dr. Pritchett will create a custom schedule on how to gradually incorporate flexibility and strength exercises into daily activity.
 Both at-home and formal physical therapy will be required to make sure that the joint heals properly.